-This waterfront features a dock, a floating dock, kayaks, and

-SUPs.
-This section of the river features stunning Canyon vistas and a picturesque view over the nearby dam.
+This waterfront features a shoreline dock, a floating dock in the middle of the swimming area, kayaks, and stand-up paddleboards.
+This section of the river features rolling Canyon vistas and a picturesque view over the nearby dam.
+It is a focal point of the property, and is mainly reserved for guests of the Laity Lodge adult retreat program.